lestece/VAPIKA-Dosha-Quiz/README.md

 - - -
 - #### MOCKUPS

-After ideating the website structure and the wireframes, and after having decided the design elements, I've created high-fidelity mockups of all of the pages to make tangible the idea in my mind and have a detailed guide to follow when coding.
+After ideating the website structure and the wireframes, and after having decided on the design elements, I've created high-fidelity mockups of all of the pages to make tangible the idea in my mind and have a detailed guide to follow when coding.

 [See mockups here](docs/mockups)